Gwan-Siu/gwansiu.github.io/_posts/2018-11-22-Dimension-Reduction.markdown

 ### 2.2 PCA and SVD Desomposition

 SVD is a generalized version of eigen decomposition.
-In contrast to eigen decomposition which requires decomposed matrix is a square matrix, SVD decomposition can be applied for any matrix.
+Instead of eigen decomposition, which requires decomposed matrix is a square matrix, SVD decomposition can be applied for any matrix.
+In addition, the computational complexity of eigen decomposition is $O(n^{3})$.

 $$
 \begin{equation}